mahmoudelbadry/cairobusroutes-json/README.md

 ###cairobusroutes
 This is the cairo bus routes data of the [cairobusroutes](http://cairobusroutes.com/) website in json format, also included is the scraper used to get the data from the website.
 ###Usage
+You can use the JSON files in the [data](https://github.com/mahmoudelbadry/cairobusroutes-json/tree/master/data) directory of the project if you don't want to fiddle with the scraper
+If you want to use the scraper, you can follow these instructions:
 * First clone the repository
 ```
 git clone https://github.com/mahmoudelbadry/cairobusroutes-json